davetang/learning_rust/README.md

 assert_cmd = "1"
 ```

+## Useful crates

+* For parsing command-line arguments, use [clap](https://crates.io/crates/clap) (command-line argument parser).

 ## Notes

-* Rust libraries are called crates and they are expected to use semantic version
+* Rust libraries are called crates and they are expected to use semantic
-numbers in the form major.minor.patch.
+  version numbers in the form major.minor.patch.
+* A _trait_ in Rust is a way to define the behaviour of an object in an
+  abstract way.
+For example, if an object implements the `Display` trait, then
+  it can be formatted for user-facing output.